-Points of Interest Feature: The user will now be able to see Points of Interest nearby, divided into categories, find information on them and set a navigation to a specific point of interest.
+- Points of Interest Feature: The user will now be able to see Points of Interest nearby, divided into categories, find information on them and set a navigation to a specific point of interest.
 This also includes information on specific accessibility facilities around them, such as tactile pavement and crossings, traffic lights with sound (provided that this information is available on OpenStreetMaps for the area which the user is in)

 - Extended Map Coverage: The app coverage has been extended to the whole world, although coverage is less in rural areas

-New Object Recognizer Feature: Identifies objects in the user's field of vision when user points the camera of the device at an object
+- New Object Recognizer Feature: Identifies objects in the user's field of vision when user points the camera of the device at an object

-Addition of Scene Recognizer Feature: The user will be able to point the camera of the device at a desired direction or place and the voiceover will tell the user what is in front of them to help them navigate unfamiliar environments
+- Addition of Scene Recognizer Feature: The user will be able to point the camera of the device at a desired direction or place and the voiceover will tell the user what is in front of them to help them navigate unfamiliar environments

 The smartphone versions of these patient apps won the prestigious European Excellence Award in 2014, the first year they were available.
 Downloaded over 6,700 times during the first two months after launch, these apps allow users to retain and in some case regain their independence and have been praised both for innovation and for real-life impact.

 iPhone and Apple Watch are trademarks of Apple Inc., registered in the US and other countries.